majesticVK/eye-mouse/README.md

-this basically track your eye movemments through computer vision and movues your cursor according to it
+this basically track your eye movemments through computer vision and moves your cursor according to it